xqtr/calculus/README.md

 - Uses Tab for command completion
 - Open source and able to extend, with even more commands
 - No need of external/installable modules.
 Uses only default ones.
+- Able to load external files and execute them
+- Able to store infinite variables and use them as parameters in functions
+- Able to input string for calculations
+- Colored TUI